 - SR-50: SR-50 forms are used in Indiana only.
 The SR-50 form is used to verify a driver’s car insurance coverage if they get into an accident or receive any traffic violation that gets reported to the Indiana BMV.
 This form is not necessarily tied to license suspension.

 If you are borrowing someone else’s vehicle at the time of the violation, you could be required to purchase a certificate called a non-owner SR-22.
 As the name suggests, this form is only required if you lose your license and do not have your own car.
 The insurance requirements for non-owner SR-22 insurance are the same as standard SR-22s.

 In South Carolina, it usually costs less than $50 to file an SR-22 certificate.
 The exact cost varies slightly based on the insurance company.
 If your license has been suspended, you will also have to pay a $100 license reinstatement fee.

-To get SR-22 insurance proof in South Carolina, you will need to fill out some basic paperwork and pay the filing fee.
+To get SR-22 insurance proof in South Carolina, you will need to request a certificate from your car insurance company, or an insurer that offers SR-22s.
+You may need to fill out some basic paperwork and pay the filing fee.
 If you do not have insurance, you will need to buy a policy.
 The last step is for the insurance company to file the SR-22 form with the South Carolina DMV.
 You will receive a confirmation once the paperwork has been processed.